 • Ladder or extension pole: You may need either a ladder or an extension pole to reach all the windows.

-• Microfiber cloths or squeegee: Use either a microfiber cloth or a squeegee to gently wash and buff your windows.
+• Microfiber cloths or squeegee: Use a microfiber cloth or squeegee to gently wash and buff your windows.

 • Mild dish soap or glass cleaner: Dish soap and mild glass cleaner can restore your windows.

-• Rubber gloves: Protect your hands while cleaning windows with rubber gloves.
+• Rubber gloves: Protect your hands with rubber gloves while cleaning windows.

-• Vacuum with soft brush attachment: Before you start cleaning, use a vacuum with a soft brush attachment to remove debris or dirt from the windows.
+• Vacuum with soft brush attachment: Before you start cleaning, use a vacuum with a soft brush attachment to remove debris or dirt from your windows.

 Always practice safety when cleaning windows, especially if you have to climb a ladder.
 Don’t attempt to clean windows outside in severe weather, as this can cause you to lose your balance and fall.
 If you feel unsafe cleaning your windows, contact a professional for assistance.